Film Friendly Texas Highlights

-- 113 buildings were used with 85 being newly-constructed on the base, covering 12 acres of scenery (half the size of Disneyland).
+- 113 buildings were used with 85 being newly-constructed on the base, covering 12 acres of scenery (equal to the size of 9 football fields).

 - Production chose Fort Hood as the key filming location to enhance the authenticity of the real events of “Black Sunday” when members of the U.S. Army's 1st Cavalry Division were ambushed in Sadr City, Iraq in 2004.